MCP Servers

 }

-Ensure the MCP Orchestrator server is running (npm run ui or via the install scripts) before using the tools.
+Replace /path/to/porch with your install path.
+Ensure the Porch server is running (npm run ui or via the install scripts) before connecting.

 Public URL (Tunnel)